sfriederichs/sfriederichs.github.io/_posts/2017-08-07-Python-Auto-Wrap.md

 In Python, there is.
 There's a library called *textwrap*.
 With *textwrap* you can write your message as one long string which can then be auto-wrapped by *textwrap*, like this:

+{% highlight python %}
-> import textwrap
+import textwrap

->
-> myMessage = "This script is a script that does things.
+myMessage = "This script is a script that does things.
 Important things.
 USEFUL things.
 Don't question this script - it was made with love and hate in equal measure, but mostly with bits, bytes, nibbles and the souls of cute kittens - the orange ones are the tastiest don't you know?
 Oops this line is waaaay too long now isn't it?
 Doesn't matter, it will be auto-wrapped by *textwrap* - just you watch!
 This script will change your life for the better or end it completely, leaving you a hollowed-out, useless husk of a person.
 Use at your own risk."

->
-> print(textwrap.fill(myMessage, width=50))
+print(textwrap.fill(myMessage, width=50))
+{% endhighlight %}

 This produces a nice, well-wrapped output:

+{% highlight console %}
-> This script is a script that does things.
+This script is a script that does things.
->
-> Important things.
+Important things.
 USEFUL things.
-Don't question
->
-> this script - it was made with love and hate in
->
-> equal measure, but mostly with bits, bytes,
->
-> nibbles and the souls of cute kittens - the orange
->
-> ones are the tastiest don't you know?
-Oops this
->
-> line is waaaay too long now isn't it?
-Doesn't
->
-> matter, it will be auto-wrapped by *textwrap* -
->
-> just you watch!
-This script will change your life
->
-> for the better or end it completely, leaving you a
->
-> hollowed-out, useless husk of a person.
-Use at
->
-> your own risk.
+Don't question this script - it was made with love and hate in equal measure, but mostly with bits, bytes, nibbles and the souls of cute kittens - the orange ones are the tastiest don't you know?
+Oops this line is waaaay too long now isn't it?
+Doesn't matter, it will be auto-wrapped by *textwrap* - just you watch!
+This script will change your life for the better or end it completely, leaving you a hollowed-out, useless husk of a person.
+Use at your own risk.
+{% endhighlight %}

 Ta da!